namiszh/yahoo-fantasy-toolkit/flask-web-app/readme.md

 ## For Users

-goto https://fba.laowang.org (not ready yet) and try it
+goto https://fba.laohuang.org and try it, you need to sign in with your Yahoo account to see your result.

 **Demo**